Bard PowerPort™ Lawsuit

 Anyone who believes they experienced Bard PowerPort problems may be able to file a lawsuit.
 If unsure, qualified attorneys can easily review patients' eligibility.

-The list of common complications related to Bard PowerPorts is not exhaustive.
-Patients who suffered a complication not listed can still speak with personal injury lawyers.
+The following list of common complications related to Bard PowerPorts is not exhaustive.
+Patients who suffered a problem not listed can still speak with personal injury lawyers.

 Common Qualifying Bard PowerPort Complications